BarackOBusiness/GOIModManager/planning.md

 			- Description
 				- Default text: "Select a mod to view its description and options.\nDouble click to enable or disable a mod."
 				- Font size: 36 or lower
-				- Adjust anchor sizes and shit
+				- Adjust anchor max x to 0.58
 	- Back button
 		- Local Position: 179 380 0
 	- Mods List (ScrollRect)